-My favorite feature of the trail is the footbridge over the Middle Branch of the Piscataquog.
+My favorite feature of the trail is the footbridge over the Middle Branch of the Piscataquog River.
 It’s a simple but lovely piece of work.
-I’ve included a photo of the bridge in this post’s photo gallery.
-(Hover your computer mouse over each photo for a descriptive caption.)

-The trail runs northeast from near the center of New Boston to the Goffstown line.
-Parking is available at three locations off NH Rt.
-13 north of New Boston’s town center: the 4-H Fairgrounds (Hilldale Lane), Gregg Mill Road, and Parker Station.
-See the rail trail page on the town web site for further information, including a schedule of trail work days.
+Parking is available at several locations off NH Route 13 north of New Boston’s town center: the 4-H Fairgrounds (Hilldale Lane), Lang Station (Gregg Mill Road), and Parker Road.
+See the rail trail website for further information.

 Pingback: Zombies and rail trails: what’s not to love? | Granite State Walker